squid-cache/squid-cache.github.io/MultipleInstances.rst

   to reduce duplication mistakes break shared pieces of config (ACL definitions etc) out into separate files which SquidConf:include pulls into each of the multiple squid.conf at the right places.

 == Tips ==

+/!\ This section does not apply to SMP Squids.

 The easiest way I found to manage multiple squids running on one single box was to:

  * create a configuration file per instance